Updating millions of rows from SQL Server

 Update top(@batchsize) ... in a

-while loop to do the needful, and you'll get a sense of how long it will take...
-If it gets interrupted it can resume.
+while loop to do the needful.
+It means you'll get a sense of how long it will take... and if it gets interrupted it can resume.

 DECLARE @BATCHSIZE INT, @WAITFORVAL VARCHAR(8), @ITERATION INT, @TOTALROWS INT, @MAXRUNTIME VARCHAR(8), @BSTOPATMAXTIME BIT, @MSG VARCHAR(500), @STARTALL DATETIME, @STARTBATCH DATETIME, @ENDBATCH DATETIME SET DEADLOCK_PRIORITY LOW; SET @BATCHSIZE = 4000; SET @WAITFORVAL = '00:00:10' -- Delay between updates **** UPDATE THIS **** SET @MAXRUNTIME = '08:00:00' -- 8AM SET @BSTOPATMAXTIME = 1 -- ENFORCE 8AM STOP TIME SET @ITERATION = 0 -- LEAVE THIS SET @TOTALROWS = 0 -- LEAVE THIS SET @STARTALL = GetDate() WHILE @BATCHSIZE>0 BEGIN -- IF @BSTOPATMAXTIME = 1, THEN WE'LL STOP THE WHOLE JOB AT A SET TIME...
 IF CONVERT(VARCHAR(8),GETDATE(),108) >= @MAXRUNTIME AND @BSTOPATMAXTIME=1 BEGIN RETURN END SET @STARTBATCH = GetDate() /* vv You need to update this! ***** */ UPDATE TOP(@BATCHSIZE) SET Column1 = 'Value' FROM SOMETABLE WHERE SOMECONDITION /* ^^ You need to update that ***** */ SET @BATCHSIZE=@@ROWCOUNT SET @ENDBATCH = GETDATE() SET @ITERATION=@ITERATION+1 SET @TOTALROWS=@TOTALROWS+@BATCHSIZE SET @MSG = 'Iteration: ' + CAST(@ITERATION AS VARCHAR) + ' Total deletes:' + CAST(@TOTALROWS AS VARCHAR) RAISERROR (@MSG, 0, 1) WITH NOWAIT SET @MSG = 'Batch duration: ' + Cast(DATEDIFF(s, @STARTBATCH, @ENDBATCH) as varchar) + ' seconds.
 Batch Speed ' + CAST(CAST(@BATCHSIZE as float)/(DATEDIFF(s, @STARTBATCH, @ENDBATCH)) AS VARCHAR) + ' rows per seconds.
 Subtotal elapsed: ' + CAST(DATEDIFF(s, @STARTALL, @ENDBATCH) as varchar) + ' seconds.
 Cumulative Speed ' + CAST(CAST(@TOTALROWS as float)/(DATEDIFF(s, @STARTALL, @ENDBATCH)) AS VARCHAR) + ' rows per second' RAISERROR (@MSG, 0, 1) WITH NOWAIT WAITFOR DELAY @WAITFORVAL -- ** DECIDE IF YOU WANT THIS BREATHING-ROOM DELAY ON EACH LOOP....
 END SET @MSG = 'TOTAL elapsed: ' + CAST(DATEDIFF(s, @STARTALL, @ENDBATCH) as varchar) + ' seconds.
 Total rows: ' + CAST(@TOTALROWS AS VARCHAR) + '.
 Final Speed: ' + CAST(CAST(@TOTALROWS as float)/(DATEDIFF(s, @STARTALL, @ENDBATCH)) AS VARCHAR) + ' rows per second' RAISERROR (@MSG, 0, 1) WITH NOWAIT